DiscoGAN/Dual-Transformer/README.md

 # Dual-Transformer

-This repository contains scripts for evaluating the trained Dual-Transformer model for water level prediction in Lake Superior, Lake Michigan-Huron, and Lake Erie.
+This repository contains scripts for evaluating the trained Dual-Transformer model for seasonal water level prediction in Lake Superior, Lake Michigan-Huron, and Lake Erie.

 ## Instructions for Running the Code